collapsed-stacks/startups/questions/5733/how-to-find-the-correct-price-and-discount-based-on-customer-s-purchase.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2015-07-15
 - score: 3

-<p>Your premise is probably incorrect: you shouldn't be deciding what your volume discount price is from the onset.
+Your premise is probably incorrect: you shouldn't be deciding what your volume discount price is from the onset.
 Nobody buys 10k units of something on an e-commerce store.
-You'll get an email and/or a phone call when someone wants to buy that many.</p>
+You'll get an email and/or a phone call when someone wants to buy that many.

-<p>Start with your costs.
+Start with your costs.
 As you do, don't underestimate the logistics and the administrative sides of things because they add up.
-Then compute your total cost to <em>ship</em> -- including the time you spend on closing the deal, invoicing, etc. Add two healthy margins on top.
+Then compute your total cost to *ship* -- including the time you spend on closing the deal, invoicing, etc. Add two healthy margins on top.
 One is a margin of error plus a minimum sales margin.
 It yields a price under which you do not want to go under.
 The other is your desired sales margin.
-The total is your price.</p>
+The total is your price.

-<p>Also, keep in mind that costs do not decrease linearly.
+Also, keep in mind that costs do not decrease linearly.
 Because labor and equipment don't scale.
 You can only do so much with a unit of human labor or output so much with a piece of equipment.
 Once you hit those limits, you need to hire and/or invest in new equipment.
-Upon making that hire or investment you you'll also need the volume to occupy that productive capacity down the road.</p>
+Upon making that hire or investment you you'll also need the volume to occupy that productive capacity down the road.

-<p>Come time for negotiations, keep each of your total costs, your minimum margin, and your productive capacity in mind.
+Come time for negotiations, keep each of your total costs, your minimum margin, and your productive capacity in mind.
 They yield a price and shipping delays underneath which you're simply not interested in selling -- no matter how hard the opposite party is haggling.
-And make it clear that this is <em>for this order only</em> -- if the client comes back later and asks for half the number of units, your price should be higher.</p>
+And make it clear that this is *for this order only* -- if the client comes back later and asks for half the number of units, your price should be higher.

-<p>Lastly, recognize that an order can sometimes be too big for your business.
-It's rarely good when a client represents a third of your orders or more -- if that client goes off, you're screwed.</p>
+Lastly, recognize that an order can sometimes be too big for your business.
+It's rarely good when a client represents a third of your orders or more -- if that client goes off, you're screwed.

-<p>If you insist on some kind of formula, your final price is going to look like:</p>
+If you insist on some kind of formula, your final price is going to look like:

-<pre><code>min_total_price = total_cost + safety_margin
+    min_total_price = total_cost + safety_margin
     total_price = min_total_price + sales_margin

     min_unit_price = min_total_price / units
     unit_price = total_price / units
-</code></pre>

-<p>There's no exponential curve or what have you because that won't match your cost structure.</p>
+There's no exponential curve or what have you because that won't match your cost structure.

 ## Answer 5772